Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

     [Count] >= 5
 ```

-And this is the Azure Stream Analytics job for temperature:
+Below is the Azure Stream Analytics job for temperature:

 ```sql
 SELECT